 The World Wildlife Fund gives the ecoregion the status of "Vulnerable".
 The savanna is replacing the forests as a result of frequent fires and the poor soils.

 The Venezuelan Gran Sabana is contained in the 30,000 sq km (12,000 sq mi) Canaima National Park.
-Other parts of the ecoregion are protected by the 1,160 sq km (450 sq mi) Monte Roraima National Park in Brazil and the Parque Indígena do Tumucumaque.
+Other parts of the ecoregion are protected by Monte Roraima National Park and Tumucumaque Mountains National Park in Brazil.

 Common species in the scrublands are Euphorbia guianensis, Humiria balsamifera, Clusia species Calliandra species Chamaecrista species, Bonnetia sessilis, Myrcia species and Ternstroemia pungens.
 Common species in the open savannas are Axonopus pruinosus, Axonopus kaietukensis, Trachypogon plumosus, Echinolaena inflexa, Bulbostylis paradoxa, Rhynchospora globosa and Hypolytrum pulchrum.